pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

         """This is a docstring for ``var_1``."""

 2. Inline literals are rendered using \`\`: \`\`literal\`\` becomes ``literal``.
-3. Every public object must have a docstring.
-It's good practice (not to say demanded) to document private objects as well, but they will not be included in the docs by default.
+3. Every public member (variable, function, class or method) must have a docstring.
+   It's **good practice** (not to say demanded) to document private objects as well, but they will not be included in the docs by default.
 4. From the docstring it should be clear what an object does or is, what it takes as arguments and what it returns.
 Avoid overly scientific or complicated language.
 5. Sphinx provides extensive linking and cross-referencing features.